 About the Artist

-Donna Stack (Ellensburg) received a 2007 GAP to purchase a consumer-grade 3CCD camcorder and materials to produce an installation titled Lot’s Wife.
+Donna Stack (Ellensburg) received 2007 GAP Award funding to purchase a consumer-grade 3CCD camcorder and materials to produce an installation titled Lot’s Wife.
 The work will deal with issues of authenticity and letting go by using the parable of Lot’s Wife, who was transformed into a pillar of salt because she could not resist looking back at the destruction of Sodom and Gomorrah.
 The artist finds parallels in her own bi-cultural heritage and ponders how looking back can also consume one.

 Information included above was provided by artist at the time of application.